girlscript/winter-of-contributing/Cyber_Security/Week_3/Cybersecurity: 3 Computer Viruses? #1671.md

 ```

 1. Make sure your computer has updated anti-virus software running locally.
 Automatic updates are essential for
    effective virus protection.
-Combined with server-side scanning, you now have two layers of security.
-2. Disable message preview in your email client, especially on Windows platforms.
-   Otherwise, malicious programs attached to incoming messages may execute automatically and infect your computer.
+2. Never open an email attachment from an unknown source.
 3. Take caution when opening graphics and media attachments, as viruses can be disguised as such files.
+4. Never plug-in an USB that is suspicious to contain VIRUS.

 ```